How to sell a house without an estate agent

 Are you happy to negotiate directly with the buyer?

 If you’re selling a house without an estate agent, you’ll need to consider how you would feel about negotiating with prospective buyers.
-Your estate agent would usually handle not only the initial negotiations when an offer is first made, but also any subsequent negotiations, for example if anything concerning is found as part of the property survey.
-Negotiating is a skill, so it’s important you ensure you would feel comfortable handling this aspect of a property sale before deciding to sell your house without an estate agent.
+Your estate agent would usually handle not only the initial negotiations when an offer is first made, but also any subsequent renegotiations if, for example, something concerning is found as part of the property survey.
+Negotiating is a skill, so it’s important to think about whether you would feel comfortable handling this aspect of a property sale before deciding to sell your house without an estate agent.

 What are the alternatives to selling your house privately?

-If you’re considering selling a house without an estate agent, it’s important that you think carefully about what the alternatives are and how much of a commitment they would require from you.
+If you’re considering selling a house without an estate agent, it’s important that you think carefully about what the alternatives are and how much of a commitment they would require.

 If demand for property in your local area is strong, and there are limited properties available, you may find it fairly easy to find a buyer.
 In this situation, prospective buyers are likely to widen their search beyond the main property portals and estate agent windows.
-If, however, there are plenty of properties on the market, you may find that would-be buyers don’t look any further than the main three portals, in which case you may find it challenging to attract interest in your property.
+If, however, there are plenty of properties on the market, you may find that would-be buyers don’t look any further than the main three portals.
+In this case, you may find it challenging to attract interest in your property.

 If you want to avoid selling via an estate agent but aren’t sure you’re prepared to sell your property yourself, there are a couple of other options you could consider.
 A sale to a home buying company or via property auction could offer you more control over your property sale and provide a quicker and more certain sale.